lncRNAAddict/PySmooth/README.md

 - Column 3: Identification id of the marker location.
 - Column 4: Reference allele in the reference genome if known or can be left blank cell.
 - Column 5: Alternate allele if known or blank cell.
 - Column 6 and beyond: Genotype code for the individuals in the marker location.
-Four codes can be used.
-A: parent 1 homozygous, B: parent 2 homozygous, H: heterozygous, U: missing data.
+Four codes can be used. `A`: Reference parent homozygous, `B`: Alternatte parent homozygous, `H`: heterozygous, `U`: missing data.

 A screeshot of a portion of an example input file is shown below